Raymund Sison is Associate Vice Chancellor for Academic Affairs and Full Professor

 Computing Science Congress.

-Professor Sison's academic interests are in the areas of software engineering, artificial intelligence, technology-enhanced education, and educational leadership.
-By God's grace, he has received two national awards: Outstanding Teacher (2010), awarded by the Metrobank Foundation, and Outstanding Young Scientist (2002), awarded by the National Academy of Science and Technology (NAST).
+Professor Sison's academic interests are in the areas of artificial intelligence, software engineering, technology-enhanced education, information systems, and educational leadership.
+By God's grace, he has received two awards at the national level: Outstanding Teacher (2010), awarded by the Metrobank Foundation, and Outstanding Young Scientist (2002), awarded by the National Academy of Science and Technology (NAST).
 He was elected to the DLSU Society of Fellows in 2010.

 Dr. Sison also leads FORMDEV, a community of volunteer faculty, staff, alumni, and student "facis" and "auxis" who introduce to freshmen of the College of Computer Studies the Lasallian and Gospel values of faith, zeal, and love, especially for one's faith community and for the poor.
-The members of the FORMDEV community undergo continuous formation, primarily through weekly inductive Bible study, and regularly engage in outreach activities, including teaching C programming to high school students and building houses for Gawad Kalinga or Habitat for Humanity.
+The members of the FORMDEV community undergo continuous formation, primarily through weekly inductive Bible study, and regularly engage in outreach activities, including teaching C programming to high school students and helping build houses or work farms for Gawad Kalinga or Habitat for Humanity.

-Prior to assuming associate vice-chancellorship, I used to regularly teach three quite disparate courses:
+Prior to assuming associate vice-chancellorship, I used to regularly teach three quite disparate undergraduate courses:

 Trimester 1: Introduction to Artificial Intelligence (INTROAI/INTESYS).